-• Birks is committed to the health and safety of its employees, every day and especially in times of crisis.
-We provide safe and clean facilities, comply with all applicable workplace safety laws and have safety

-- policies and procedures to articulate our expectations with respect to managing the health and safety aspects of our retail stores, head office, distribution center and our watch and jewelry ateliers. - During the COVID-19 pandemic, we implemented strict health and safety protocols and virtual training sessions on safety measures to protect employees working in our retail stores, head office, distribution center and our watch and jewelry ateliers, as well as our customers. - During the COVID-19 pandemic, we also offered some financial continuity for our employees by retaining and paying for the group insurance coverage for all employees who were on temporary layoff during store closures.
+Birks Group is committed to the health and safety of its employees, every day and especially in times of crisis.
+We provide safe and clean facilities, comply with all applicable workplace safety laws and have safety policies and procedures to articulate our expectations with respect to managing the health and safety aspects of our retail stores, head office, distribution center and our watch and jewelry ateliers.
+We are dedicated to the overall wellbeing of our employees and hence we offer a comprehensive health and safety program including an employee assistance program which offers confidential counseling and support services, and virtual care which provides remote access to healthcare professionals.
+These programs ensure our employees have the resources they need to support their physical and mental health and overall wellbeing.